-The U.S. Department of Labor has granted USD 2,000,000 to support a project on addressing child and forced labor in coffee supply chains in Guatemala, contributing to the U.S. Government’s efforts to advance respect for human rights among businesses.
+The U.S. Department of Labour has granted USD 2,000,000 to support a project on addressing child and forced labour in coffee supply chains in Guatemala, contributing to the U.S. Government’s efforts to advance respect for human rights among businesses.

-This project will help businesses establish systems to prevent, detect and eliminate child labor and other forms of labor exploitation from their supply chains, and will assemble a powerful coalition of coffee buyers to collectively incentivize compliance among suppliers.
-In doing so, the project will help promote supply chains free of exploitative labor and a fair playing field for workers in the U.S. and around the world.
+This project will help businesses establish systems to prevent, detect and eliminate child labour and other forms of labour exploitation from their supply chains, and will assemble a powerful coalition of coffee buyers to collectively incentivize compliance among suppliers.
+In doing so, the project will help promote supply chains free of exploitative labour and a fair playing field for workers in the U.S. and around the world.

-The project will facilitate sustained, sector-wide change in labor practices through an integrated strategy.
-It will develop and pilot innovative new social compliance tools that help businesses reduce child labor, forced labor and unacceptable working conditions in business operations and supply chains.
-By adopting these tools, businesses will be better able to implement social compliance systems that can prevent, detect and eliminate egregious labor abuses.
+The project will facilitate sustained, sector-wide change in labour practices through an integrated strategy.
+It will develop and pilot innovative new social compliance tools that help businesses reduce child labour, forced labour and unacceptable working conditions in business operations and supply chains.
+By adopting these tools, businesses will be better able to implement social compliance systems that can prevent, detect and eliminate egregious labour abuses.

-A key aspect of the proposed strategy is assembling a powerful coalition of coffee buyers that can collectively exert leverage over suppliers, communicate common expectations, and provide suppliers with the resources, frameworks, guidance, tools and trainings needed to eradicate forced labor, child labor and wage, hour and health and safety violations from their supply chains.
+A key aspect of the proposed strategy is assembling a powerful coalition of coffee buyers that can collectively exert leverage over suppliers, communicate common expectations, and provide suppliers with the resources, frameworks, guidance, tools and trainings needed to eradicate forced labour, child labour and wage, hour and health and safety violations from their supply chains.

 Project Duration: December 2017 – December 2020